haoxins/haoxins.github.io/archived/2021-cryptography-real-world-2.md

     paper introducing MPC.
 Another alternative is
     based on **fully homomorphic encryption**.

+* **Fully homomorphic encryption** (FHE) and the *promises of an encrypted cloud*
+  - This interesting concept, originally proposed in 1978 by Rivest, Adleman, and Dertouzos, is what we call fully homomorphic encryption (FHE) (or as it used to be called, the holy grail of cryptography).
+  - Fully homomorphic encryption (FHE) is an encryption scheme that allows for arbitrary computations over encrypted content.
+Only the owner of the key can decrypt the result of the computation.

+* Other types of homomorphic encryptions include
+  - **Somewhat homomorphic** Which means partially homomorphic for one operation
+    (addition or multiplication) and homomorphic
+    for the other operation in limited ways.
+    For example, additions are unlimited up to a certain number but only a few
+    multiplications can be done.
+  - **Leveled homomorphic** Both addition and multiplication are possible up to a certain number of times.
+  - **Fully homomorphic** Addition and multiplication are unlimited (it's the real deal).

+* After encrypting a message with a fully homomorphic encryption algorithm, operating on it increases its noise to dangerous thresholds, where decryption becomes impossible.
+* To eliminate the noise of the ciphertext, you can decrypt it.
+But because you don't have the secret key, instead you reencrypt the noisy ciphertext under another public key
+  (called the bootstrapping key) to obtain a new ciphertext of a noisy ciphertext without error.
+* You use the initial secret key encrypted to the bootstrapping key to apply the decryption circuit to that new ciphertext.
+This effectively decrypts the noisy ciphertext in place, removing the errors.
+There will be some amount of errors due to the decryption circuit.

+* You could think that you're stuck, but **bootstrapping** unsticks you by removing the

 * First and foremost, there are *many, many zk-SNARK schemes*, too many of them, really.